 |Further details indoors|

 Master Suite—situated on the 1st floor this suite has a superking sized bed and window seating to enjoy the panoramic sea views.
-The dressing room has oak furniture, there is a full wet room including bath and shower, tiled in travertine with modern sink.
+The dressing room has oak furniture, there is a full wet room including bath and shower, tiled in travertine as is the sink.
 The dressing room can be used for the travel cot if required.

-Bedroom Three is located opposite the lounge on the second floor, it has twin beds.
-This room has a wetroom next to it.
+Bedroom Three is located opposite the lounge on the second floor, it has twin beds and a desk with TV/monitor.
+This room also has a wetroom adjacent to it.

 The property has tiled flooring on the kitchen/dining level and solid oak flooring throughout the lounge and bedrooms.

 |Further details outdoors|